fabioparadajr/netskope_tool/README.md

 - For each row in the **`Applications`** sheet, it builds the JSON body required by Netskope’s Private Apps API.
 - Sends a `POST` request to create each Private App.

+### 1. Update Private Apps from Excel

+- Reads an `applications.xlsx` spreadsheet from the project directory.
+- For each row in the **`Applications`** sheet, it builds the JSON body required by Netskope’s Private Apps API.
+- Sends a `PATCH` request to create each Private App.

 ## Prerequisites